The Hard-Easy System

 The Hard-Easy System - Full Introduction

-(Note, This course on the Hard-Easy System is intended for intermediate, advanced, and master level athletes.
-We assume that novices and beginners probably aren’t interested in the fine points of preparing for foot races.)
+(Note, This course on the Hard-Easy System is intended for intermediate, advanced, and master level athletes and anyone aspiring to effective coaching.)

 The Hard-Easy System is based on the premise that the fundamental ability-building units of a training program are workouts.
 You must do workouts to improve your racing ability.
 Otherwise, why train?
 You might as well just go out and race.

 - In the Hard-Easy System, every workout is made up of two ingredients: effort and energy.
 You can’t do a workout without exerting an effort, and you can’t exert an effort without encountering your sensations of running energy.